rbrewer/latex-uhm-thesis/README.md

 UH Manoa LaTeX Thesis Class Versions
 ------------------------------------
+This README describes version 2.1.0 of the uhthesis class.

 This LaTeX class was originally developed in 2000, and has been used by many theses and dissertations successfully accepted by UHM Graduate Division since then.
 The original class was called "uhthesis2e", showing it's age since it was